 When you declare yourself bankrupt while living overseas the bankruptcy is, in most cases, contained within the United Kingdom.
-The effects of the bankruptcy are usually confined to the UK and the bankruptcy will show on your credit record within the UK for six years from the start date of the bankruptcy.
+The bankruptcy is UK based and the bankruptcy will show on your credit record within the UK for six years from the start date of the bankruptcy.

-The bankruptcy will seldom impact upon your new life overseas unless you have assets in your new country of residence.
+The bankruptcy can impact upon your new life overseas if you have assets in your new country of residence.
 If, for example, you owned a property outright in your overseas country this will be considered an asset in your UK bankruptcy.
-If the Insolvency Service is aware of this property then the bankruptcy proceedings can be transferred overseas and "secondary proceedings" are opened in your country of residence.
+If the Insolvency Service is aware of this property then the bankruptcy proceedings can be transferred overseas and “secondary proceedings” are opened in your country of residence.

-If secondary proceedings are opened in your new country of residence then any creditors that you have in the overseas country would be dealt with over and above the creditors that you have in the UK.
+If secondary proceedings are opened in your new country of residence then any creditors that you have in the overseas country would also be dealt with as well as the creditors that you have in the UK.
 Any funds left over from the asset after the overseas creditors have been paid would be returned to the Insolvency Service in the UK and split between the UK creditors.

 There are various countries around the world that now have an agreement to help each other when it comes to Cross Border Insolvency cases.
 The model law surrounding this reciprocal agreement is known as UNCITRAL law.